“Structured content” is a term used to describe content that exists separately from any file or layout.

 The content item becomes a part of the collection.
 There might be photos, videos, or documents in the collection, all of which can be used on a website, or in a brochure, or wherever it might be needed.
 A collection is a way to manage all the things you need for one project in one place.

 Depending on your role in the organization, you may not actually put structured content to use.
 You may just create content items or add digital assets that are needed.
 See Learn About User Roles for information about roles and permissions.

 Here’s a broad overview of how structured content and digital assets can be created and used.
 In some organizations, one step may occur before or after another.

-The content administrator must share the collection and the content types with users, then users can upload assets and create content items (3).
+- The content administrator must share the collection and associate the content types with a repository, then users with at least the contributor role on the repository can upload assets and create content items (3).

 - Contributors add the content items and upload the digital assets (4) for the website or project.
 When a content item is created, it’s assigned to a collection so it can be managed with the collection’s policies.